 Columbine II Departs Marana Regional Airport on First Leg of Flight to Virginia – March 21, 2016

 After a 12 month restoration, Columbine II departed Marana Regional Airport today at 9:40am on the first leg of her flight to Bridgewater, Virginia.
 After a 4 1/2 hour flight, the aircraft landed safely at at the Mid America Flight Museum in Mt.
 Pleasant, Texas.
 The museum's B-25J "God and Country" and a Dynamic Aviation King Air had accompanied Columbine II on the flight.
 The Connie will be inspected and, if it goes well, she will depart tomorrow morning on the final leg to Bridgewater.
 The crew was the same as for Saturday's flight.
 Check out the museum's

 Facebook page for videos and the latest information about the flight.

-A number of videos were posted on Facebook and YouTube documenting the flight from Marana to Mount Pleasant.
+There are a number of videos posted on Facebook and YouTube documenting the flight from Marana to Mount Pleasant.

 Departure from Marana